-Freemium pricing is the practice of offering a basic set of services for free, and enhanced features and/or content for a fee.
+Freemium pricing method is practice of offering the basic set of services for free, and enhanced features or content for additional fees.
 This approach will result in a large proportion of customers using the company’s offerings for free, and a smaller proportion paying for additional services.

 This approach has had notable success on the Internet (online training at Top Pillars), where basic services can be provided by the seller at close to a zero variable cost[i].
 The concept allows a company to scale its customer base rapidly with little or no incremental cost[ii] for each additional customer gained (assuming no incremental marketing expenses), and then charge for additional services (such as access training materials, session recording and certificates).

 A key point with freemium pricing is that the initial “free” price in essence is the marketing that the provider uses, since word of the zero price point[iii] will likely spread quickly among potential users.